Patagonia, Argentina – Chile

 Patagonia’s sweet spot for a visit kinda depends on what you wanna do there:

-• Summer (November to March): If you like hiking, seeing incredible animals, and being outdoors, this is the time to visit.
+• Summer (November to March): If you enjoy hiking, spotting incredible animals, and spending time outdoors, this is the ideal time to visit.

-• Winter (June to August): Fewer people are around, and you can do extraordinary things like sliding on snow in Ushuaia.
+• Winter (June to August): Fewer people are around, and you can do extraordinary things, such as sliding on snow in Ushuaia.

-• For Argentina, Big places to land are El Calafate and Ushuaia.
+• For Argentina, key destinations to visit are El Calafate and Ushuaia.

-• For Chile, you’ll want to head for Punta Arenas and Puerto Natales to start.
+• For Chile, head to Punta Arenas and Puerto Natales to begin.

 Highways and Byways